iykemaduako/cell-tower-mapping/README.md

 The scripts below can be used as an interactive Jupyter Notebook using [VScode](https://code.visualstudio.com/docs/python/jupyter-support-py) capabilities.

-1. The file `training/school_classifier_training.py` is a python script that trains the classifier, save the best model and send some information to tensorboard.
+1. The file `training/cell_classifier_training.py` is a python script that trains the classifier, save the best model and send some information to tensorboard.
-2. The file `explainability/explainable_school_classifier_gradcam_gbp.py` is a python script that takes the best saved trained model stored in step 1 and explains its outputs using grad-CAM.
+2. The file `explainability/explainable_cell_classifier_gradcam_gbp.py` is a python script that takes the best saved trained model stored in step 1 and explains its outputs using grad-CAM.
-3. The file `explainability/explainable_school_classifier_shap.py` is a python script that takes the best saved trained model stored in step 1 and explains its outputs using SHAP values.
+3. The file `explainability/explainable_cell_classifier_shap.py` is a python script that takes the best saved trained model stored in step 1 and explains its outputs using SHAP values.
-4. The file `clustering/feature_layer_clustering.py` is a python script that takes a selected model, forward all the images through the model and extract their last feature vector to create clusters.

 ### Tensorboard